ICT-Infer/timelog/README.md

 ## Known issues

 * The tests only check the `tl` execution return values.
-  They need to be rewritten so that they instead test the actual outcome.
+  They need to be rewritten so that they additionally test the actual outcome.
 * Some operating systems, when faced with an invalid `$TZ`, will silently ignore it and use UTC.